Home Up Pulsipher Technology Associates Feedback Contents

 I would call this game the natural successor to Britannia.
 This game covers the period from the fall of Rome to the Mongol invasion of Europe.

-The small version is diceless, and uses plastic figures.
+There are three versions.
+The two smaller ones use the same board: one is a 90 minute game using "picture dice", the other is diceless.
+Both can use plastic figures.
 This is aimed more at "Euro" fans, though I wouldn't call it a Euro game.

-The larger version, for FIVE players rather than four, and played on a board with more areas, is of the more epic sort.
+The largest version, for FIVE players rather than four, is played on a board with more areas, is of the more epic sort.

 Normannia: the Vikings in the West